 There will be declaration that you have understood that you have been given information on your chosen course, you are making the choice to enrol in the course, discuss whether have completed qualification in the past and you have been given information on classes, fees, refunds, recognition of prior learning, withdrawals, deferments and transfers.

-Quote ID
+Quote and Eligibility Report

-When ARC have your USI and have collected your identification and concession documents and you have completed your enrolment form, a quote is prepared using the Smart and Skilled Calculator.
+When ARC has collected your USI, your identification & concession documents and your completed enrolment form, a quote is prepared using the Smart and Skilled Provider Calculator.

-You are provided with a copy of an eligibility report and a quote, we keep a copy for our records.
+You are provided with a copy of the Notification of Enrolment Report and a quote, and ARC Training keeps a copy for its records.

+Successful completion of the Notification of Enrolment Process will result in the issuance of a Commitment ID.
 Students will be sent a copy of the Notification of Enrolment.

-Fee Structure and Eligibility
+Course Fees

-Please see the Fees and Payments section of this handbook for full details about types of funding and subsidies and exemptions available.
+Please see the Fees, Concessions and Exemptions section of this handbook for full details about types of funding, subsidies and exemptions available to you.

 Notification of Enrolment process